- What Are Adaptive Headlights?

 What Are Adaptive Headlights?

 An adaptive front lighting system is simply a set of lights that swivel in the direction of your steering wheel.
 If it's clear that you're turning left, the lights will angle slightly to the left as well.
-This might sound basic, but it improves your vision while cornering and can help keep you safer in many different driving situations.
+This might sound basic, but adaptive headlights improve your vision while cornering and can help keep you safer in many different driving situations.
 There will almost always be obstacles around roads that aren't lit up.
 Having lights that let you see those obstacles sooner keeps you safer and helps you become a more thoughtful and effective driver.
 The lights only adjust their angle by about 15 degrees, but that minor adjustment offers major benefits.
 Most of these modern headlights also include superior bulbs that are brighter and offer a clearer level of light compared to older headlights.

 Adaptive Headlights are Mostly Available in Newer Cars